nicohlr/ipychart/docs/docs/user_guide/config.md

 ### Animations options

-With this argument, you can configure the scales of your chart.
-For example, you can add titles to each axis, choose the scale range, hide the scales ...
-To do that, you'll have to feed a dict to the scales argument of the options dict.
-This dict can have many properties, detailed below:
+With this argument, you can configure the animations of your chart.
+Available options are:

 ``` py
 options = {